 Whereas A.B., having been in custody in the Colony (or Protectorate, or And whereas I [or the Government of the said Colony (or Protectorate, or Now I [with the advice of the Executive Council of the said Colony (or Protectorate, or)] hereby, in pursuance of the said Act, order that the said A.B., be returned to the said Colony (or Protectorate, or) there to be dealt with in the same manner as if he had not been removed therefrom.
 Given under the hand of the undersigned, one of His Majesty's Principal Secretaries of State [or the Governor (or Lieutenant-Governor, or Officer Administering the Government of the Colony (or Protectorate, or XII.
 WARRANT FOR RETURN OF A CRIMINAL LUNATIC TO A BRITISH POSSESSION COLONIAL PRISONERS' REMOVAL ACT, 1884 To C.D., the Lunatic Asylum, and to E.F., and G.H.
-Whereas A.B., having been in custody as a criminal lunatic in the Colony (or Protectorate, or And whereas an order has been made under the said Act by one of His Majesty's Principal Secretaries of State [or by the Government of the said Colony (or Protectorate, or Now I do hereby, in pursuance of the said Act, order you the said C.D., to deliver the body of the said A.B., into the custody of the said E.F. and G.H. or one of them; and I do hereby, in further pursuance of the said Act, authorize you the said E.F. and G.H. or either of you, to receive the said A.B. into your custody, and to convey him to the Colony (or Protectorate, or
+Whereas A.B., having been in custody as a criminal lunatic in the Colony (or Protectorate, or And whereas an order has been made under the said Act by one of His Majesty's Principal Secretaries of State [or by the Government of the said Colony (or Protectorate, or Now I do hereby, in pursuance of the said Act, order you the said C.D., to deliver the body of the said A.B., into the custody of the said E.F. and G.H. or one of them; and I do hereby, in

-And for so doing this shall be yo our warrant.
-Given under the hand of the und ersigned, one of H is Majesty's Princip al Secretaries of State (or Governor of) this day of 20
+And for so doing this shall be e your warrant.
+Given under the hand of the undersigned, one of His Majesty's Principal S ecretaries of State (or Governor of) this day of 20